Edoardo Weber: Life and work

-He was born in Torino to a Swiss father and a Jewish mother from Piemonte.
-After graduating in mechanical engineering from the Università degli Studi di Torino (1913), he moved to Bologna to work for the local branch of Fiat.
+He was born in Turin to a Swiss father and a Jewish mother from Piedmont.
+After graduating in mechanical engineering from the University of Turin (1913), he moved to Bologna to work for the local branch of Fiat.
 He was a mentor to Amédée Gordini.
 During this time, he also ventured into competitive driving.
 He drove a Fiat 501 to third place in the race on 13 June 1920 at Mugello.

 Weber's work to provide some remedy for high gasoline prices resulted in the first Weber carburetor, a "sidedraft, twin-choke ... bolted to a Weber designed overhead-valve/supercharger conversion for the 501 Fiat".
 In 1923, he established the Fabbrica Italiana Carburatori Weber company, which, under his leadership, became a supplier to Fiat for mass-produced cars, as well as smaller-volume Alfa Romeo and Maserati racing cars.

 Weber was a member of the Italian Fascist Party.
 In 1937, he received the Order of the Crown of Italy and, in 1943, the Order of Merit for Labour.

 At the end of the Italian Civil War, Bologna was liberated on April 21 of 1945 by the Italian Co-belligerent Army.
 Three weeks later, early in the morning on May 17, 1945, Weber was picked up by a group of civilians from his factory office at Via del Timavo 18.
 He was never seen again, presumably executed by the Italian resistance movement.